|Receive quarterly e-newsletters about the COPD Learn More Breathe Better® program and lung research.|

 American Lung Association

-The American Lung Association (ALA) has promoted the COPD Learn More Breathe Better Resource Kit to its chapters nationwide and has co-branded campaign materials for use in regional and national outreach.
-ALA included an overview of the campaign and a profile of Grace Anne Dorney Koppel in the November 2007 issue of Lung Health, which was distributed to 100,000 subscribers.
+The American Lung Association (ALA) has promoted the COPD Learn More Breathe Better Resource Kit to its chapters nationwide and has co-branded program materials for use in regional and national outreach.
+ALA included an overview of the program and a profile of Grace Anne Dorney Koppel in the November 2007 issue of Lung Health, which was distributed to 100,000 subscribers.
 The Association also actively provides research data and resource materials to affiliates about COPD.

 American Lung Association in Colorado